Ether and Chloroform Engines> |

 DESVIGNES DE MALAPERT AND ETHER: 1902

 Susini may have been adventurous in using ether as a working fluid, but at least he didn't propose to heat it directly in a boiler.
 Monsieur Desvignes De Malapert not only proposed it, but appears to have done it.
 This exceedingly risky business was reported in English Mechanic & World of Science in January 1902, though the original publication was in France.
 The same issue also carried the picture of the Susini engine above.
-The full text of the article is given below, but in short there is no innovative answer to the clear and present danger of applying flame to an ether-filled boiler; De Malapert simply relied on tight joint for the boiler tubes.
+The full text of the article is given below, but in short there is no innovative answer to the clear and present danger of applying flame to an ether-filled boiler; De Malapert simply relied on tight joints for the boiler tubes.
 I for one do not find this very convincing.

 |

-Above: De Malapert's ether-powered car
+Left: De Malapert's ether-powered car

 |